 There are several works that treated the Hele-Shaw problem or the Mullins-Sekerka problem numerically.
-Though the typical Mullins-Sekerka problem is considered in a bounded domain with smooth boundary, Bates et al. \cite{Bates1995ANS} considered the problem $\eqref{eq:Mullins_Sekerka_intro}$ in $\mathbb{R}^2$ and translated the original problem $\eqref{eq:Mullins_Sekerka_intro}$ into a corresponding boundary integral equation.
-Eventually, they did not have to care about the boundary of the container.
-Then, they split an initial curve into several segments and regarded as a part of circles.
-In this way, they could calculate a discrete version of the curvatures and derive a linear system of equations whose unknown variables are normal velocities at each vertex by means of the Gibbs-Thomson law.
-(This is the second condition of $\eqref{eq:Mullins_Sekerka_intro}$.)
-Recall that our unknown variables on the linear system are coefficients of fundamental solutions in contrast to their scheme.
-(See $\eqref{eq:internal_problem}$ and $\eqref{eq:external_problem}$.)
-Moreover, they adopted the semi implicit method when they solved the linear system to make their scheme stable with a small time step when solving the linear system.
-For other studies using the boundary integral method, we refer the reader to \cite{ZhuChenHou}, \cite{Mayer2000} and \cite{BatesBrown}.
+Though a typical Mullins-Sekerka problem is considered in a smooth bounded domain, Bates et al. \cite{Bates1995ANS} considered the problem $\eqref{eq:Mullins_Sekerka_intro}$ in $\mathbb{R}^2$ and translated the original problem $\eqref{eq:Mullins_Sekerka_intro}$ into a corresponding boundary integral equation.
+Eventually, they did not have to care about the boundary of the container; they split an initial curve into several segments and regarded as a part of circles.
+In this way, they could calculate a discrete version of the curvatures and derive a linear system of equations whose unknown variables are normal velocities at each vertex by means of the Gibbs-Thomson law (this is the second condition of $\eqref{eq:Mullins_Sekerka_intro}$).
+Recall that our unknown variables in the linear system are coefficients of fundamental solutions in contrast to their scheme (see $\eqref{eq:internal_problem}$ and $\eqref{eq:external_problem}$).
+Moreover, they adopted the semi-implicit method to stabilize their scheme with a small time step when solving the linear system.
+For other studies using the boundary integral method, we refer the reader to \cite{ZhuChenHou}, \cite{Mayer2000}, and \cite{BatesBrown}.
 Barrett et al. \cite{BarrettGarckeRobert} proposed a parametric finite element scheme for the Stefan problem with surface tension and proved the well-posedness and stability of their scheme.
-In the course of the discussion, they also revealed that the scheme is applicable for the Mullins-Sekerka problem.
-Feng and Prohl \cite{FengProhl2005} showed that their numerical scheme, so called the fully discrete mixed finite element scheme, to construct discrete solutions to the Cahn-Hilliard equation tends to the solution of the Mullins-Sekerka equation provided that a global-in-time classical solution exists.
+In the course of the discussion, they also revealed that the scheme applies to the Mullins-Sekerka problem.
+Feng and Prohl \cite{FengProhl2005} showed that their numerical scheme, the so-called the fully discrete mixed finite element scheme to construct discrete solutions to the Cahn-Hilliard equation, tends to the solution of the Mullins-Sekerka equation, provided that a global-in-time classical solution exists.
 Recently, N{\"u}rnberg \cite{Nurunberg202203} introduced a front tracking method for the Mullins-Sekerka flow which is based on the finite element method.
 He proved its unconditional stability and volume conservation law of the scheme.
 Its accuracy was confirmed in terms of two concentric circles.